 Inside, the i30 is comfortable, aesthetically pleasing and feels well built: the dashboard design is conservative, sure, but it’s pleasant enough and overall material quality is good, save for one rather prominent piece of scratchy plastic.
 The rear seats are adequately spacious rather than impressively roomy (six-footers will find them tight) but the 395-litre boot means the i30 has a little more luggage space than the Astra, Focus, Golf and A3 – although not the Skoda Octavia.

-Pre-facelift i30s came in a choice of seven trim levels but thankfully Hyundai slimmed the confusing range down to just three models.
+Pre-facelift i30s came in a confusing selection of seven trim levels, but Hyundai has seen sense and slimmed that down to just three more clearly-defined lines.
 That meant that the cheapest S spec was withdrawn but it was sparsely equipped anyway, and the new SE Connect entry-level model offers a far more generous equipment list.
 It has a digital radio, alloy wheels, rear parking sensors and a reversing camera, plus an eight-inch touchscreen with Apple CarPlay and Android Auto to mirror your phone’s apps on the car’s screen.

 Premium adds luxurious touches, including a heated steering wheel, a larger touchscreen with sat nav, a digital instrument cluster and wireless phone charging.
 It’s £3,000 more than SE Connect but the difference may not be massive on a monthly basis.

-Because it has a more powerful engine, the sporty N-Line model is the most expensive.
+Because it has a more powerful engine, the sporty N-Line model is the most expensive, around £1,000 more than Premium trim.
 It carries most of the features of the Premium version and brings a sporty body kit that helps the i30 stand out.
 It’s intended as a less extreme alternative to the flagship performance model, the i30 N, with lower running costs and performance.

 The impressive safety kit roster is effective, with Euro NCAP awarding the i30 five stars after independent crash testing.
-In terms of reliability, Hyundai’s most recent appearance in the 2020 Driver Power survey produced mixed results.
-Owners were generally happy with the reliability of Hyundais, and its 13th place finish (out of 30 manufacturers overall) is a big improvement on the year before.
+In terms of reliability, Hyundai’s most recent appearance in the 2021 Driver Power survey produced mixed results.
+Owners were generally happy with the reliability of Hyundais, and its 16th place finish (out of 29 manufacturers overall) a slight drop from previous years.